June 9, 2018

 - Van Buren was elected Governor of New York State, but resigned after only two months to serve as Jackson's Secretary of State.
 He also served as a Senator from New York.

 - He was the only President to be alive during both the American Revolutionary War and the Civil War.

 - Although not interfering with slavery where it existed during his presidency, he came out as an abolitionist later in life.
 He lost his bid for re-election on the "Free Soil" (anti-slavery) platform in 1848.

 - The expression "OK" is believed to have come from his nickname "Old Kinderhook"; it is now one of the most universally spoken and understood utterances around the world.

-Lindenwald is owned and operated by the National Park Service and offers guided tours of the mansion and grounds from May through October.
-It's just a short drive from the Inn at Silver Maple Farm, and an easy and interesting venue to visit during your next getaway!
+Lindenwald is owned and operated by the National Park Service and offers FREE guided tours of the mansion and grounds from May through October.
+Located in nearby historic Kinderhook, it's just a short drive from East Chatham, and an easy and interesting venue to visit during your next stay at the Inn at Silver Maple Farm!